NKSP Language

 When the while loop is reached for the first time in this example, the

-.
+condition value is 3.
 And as we learned before, all integer

-are interpreted as being a true condition.
+values that are not 0 are interpreted as being a true condition.

 Accordingly the while loop is entered, the message is printed to the

-is reduced by one.
+terminal and the variable $i is reduced by one.
 We reached

 the end of the loop's statements list, so it is now re-evaluating the

-condition, which is now the value 2
+condition, which is now the value 2 and thus the loop

 instructions are executed again.
 That is repeated until the loop was

 executed for the third time.
-The variable $i
+The variable $i is now

-, so the loop condition turned finally to false and the
+0, so the loop condition turned finally to false and the

 loop is thus left at that point and the text message was printed